 Saudi Arabia National Football Team at World Cup 2026

 The Green Falcons arrive in North America backed by the historic memory of defeating Argentina 2–1 at Qatar 2022 — one of the greatest World Cup upsets of all time.
-However, their coaching situation is in flux after Hervé Renard was relieved of his duties on April 17, 2026, less than two months before the tournament begins.
+Georgios Donis was appointed head coach on April 24, 2026, following Hervé Renard's departure, and now leads Saudi Arabia into Group H against Spain, Uruguay, and Cape Verde.

-The Saudi Arabia national football team enters the 2026 FIFA World Cup in one of the most dramatic pre-tournament coaching situations in the tournament field — Hervé Renard, who returned in October 2024 after Roberto Mancini's departure and guided the Green Falcons to World Cup qualification, was relieved of his duties on April 17, 2026, just weeks before the tournament begins.
-Reports indicate the Saudi Football Federation is in discussions with Georgios Donis to take charge.
-Saudi Arabia face Spain, Uruguay, and Cape Verde in Group H, with their opening match scheduled for June 15, 2026, against Uruguay.
-Group results are tracked live on our World Cup 2026 standings.
+The Saudi Arabia national football team enters the FIFA World Cup 2026 under Georgios Donis, officially appointed on April 24, 2026, following Hervé Renard's departure.
+Renard had returned in October 2024 after Roberto Mancini's exit and guided the Green Falcons to World Cup qualification before being relieved just weeks before the tournament.
+Donis — who previously managed Al-Hilal in the Saudi Pro League — now leads Saudi Arabia into Group H against Spain, Uruguay, and Cape Verde, opening on June 15, 2026, against Uruguay.
+Group results are tracked live on our World Cup 2026 standings .

 Saudi Arabia Standings and Ranking